AmarboldS/parameterisedADF/README.md

 Overview

-Microsft has announced that we can now create more dynamic data pipelines using Azure Data Facotry (ADF) v2 by passing parameters between below:
+Microsft has announced that we can now create more dynamic data pipelines using Azure Data Facotry (ADF) v2 by passing parameters between:
   Pipelines
   Activities
   Datasets